Dimers and orthogonal polynomials: connections with random matrices: Totally Asymmetric Simple Exclusion Process (TASEP)

 The totally asymmetric simple exclusion process (TASEP) is one of the simplest interacting stochastic particle systems.
 It consists of particles on the lattice of integers, $\Z$, with \emph{at most one particle at each site} (exclusion principle).
 The dynamics in continuous time is as follows.
 Particles jump on the neighboring right site with rate $1$ provided that the site is empty.
 This means that jumps are independent of each other and take place after an exponential waiting time with mean $1$, which is counted from the time instant when the right neighbor site is empty.

 Here we consider all particles with equal rate $1$.
-However, the framework which we explain below, can be generalized to particle-dependent rates and also particles can jump on both directions (but with different rules, it is not the partially asymmetric case): by jumping on their right, particles can be blocked, while on the left if a site is occupied, then it is pushed by the jumping particle.
+However, the framework which we explain below, can be generalized to particle-dependent rates and also particles can jump on both directions: by jumping on their right, particles can be blocked, while on the left if a site is occupied, then it is pushed by the jumping particle.
 This generalization, called PushASEP, together with a partial extension to space-time correlations is the content of our paper~\cite{BF07}.
+We warn the reader that the resulting model is not the same as the well-studied partially asymmetric simple exclusion process, where also the left jumps are blocked if their left site is occupied.

 On the macroscopic level the particle density, $u(x,t)$, evolves deterministically according to the Burgers equation $\partial_t u + \partial_x(u(1-u))=0$~\cite{Rez91}.
 Therefore a natural question is to focus on fluctuation properties, which exhibit rather unexpected features.
 The asymptotic results can be found in the literature, see Appendix~\ref{AppAsymptRef}.
 Here we focus on a method which can be used to analyze the joint distributions of particles' positions.
 This method is based on a interlacing structure first discovered by Sasamoto in~\cite{Sas05}, later extended and generalized in a series of papers, starting with~\cite{BFPS06}.
 We explain the key steps following the notations of~\cite{BFPS06}, where the details of the proofs can be found.